Best Store Bought Salsa: The 7 Best Salsa Brands to Spice Up Your Life

 Mateo's Gourmet Mild Salsa

 I can’t believe I’m putting a mild salsa so high on the list, but Mateo’s Mild Gourmet Salsa definitely earned its spot.
 This salsa had, in my opinion, the perfect texture.
 It wasn’t completely liquified, but there weren’t any big chunks of cooked tomato either.
 It felt like a salsa that was made at home in a blender instead of something that was produced in a factory.
-It’s not named on the ingredient list, but I got a strong hit of cumin the second this salsa touched my tongue.
+It’s not named in the ingredient list, but I got a strong hit of cumin the second this salsa touched my tongue.
 Sometimes mild salsas end up being mild on flavor, but that is not the case here!

 Credit: Ryan Martin / Target